JasperBraun/SDRAP/README.md

 relative positions of the corresponding end points of the precursor and product regions of two alignments, for them to be considered for merging.

-##### Maximum Gap Length for HSP Merging
+##### Max distance

 * non-negative integer
-* `d` in algorithm description below
+* `d` in algorithm description

 The maximum number of basepairs between the precursor intervals and between the product intervals (separately) allowed for two matches corresponding to these intervals to be considered for merging.

-**Minimum HSP Length for Match Annotation** - (positive integer; **DEFAULT**: 18; *l* in algorithmic description below) The value of this parameter determines the minimum length a high-scoring pair provided by BLAST must have to be considered for match annotation.

-**Minimum Bitscore for Preliminary Match Annotation** - (nonnegative integer; **DEFAULT**: 49; *b* in algorithmic description below) The value of this parameter determines the minimum bitscore a high-scoring pair provided by BLAST must have to be considered for preliminary match annotation.

-**Minimum Percent Identity for Preliminary Match Annotation** - (decimal number between 0 and 100; **DEFAULT**: 99.00; *q* in algorithmic description below) The value of this parameter determines the minimum percent identity a high-scoring pair provided by BLAST must have to be considered for preliminary match annotation.

-**Minimum Additional Base Pair Coverage to Qualify for Preliminary Match Annotation** - (nonnegative integer; **DEFAULT**: 4; *c* in algorithmic description below) The value of this parameter determines the number of base pairs a high-scoring pair provided by BLAST must cover, and which are not already covered by previously considered high-scoring pairs, or merged high-scoring pairs, to be considered for preliminary match annotation.
+---

+#### Gaps and pointers

+##### Min gap length

+* positive integer
+* `u` in algorithm description

-**Minimum Base Pair Length for Gap Annotation** - (positive integer; **DEFAULT**: 4; *u* in algorithmic description below) The minimum number of basepairs between two consecutive product intervals of preliminary matches for the region to be annotated as a gap.
+The minimum number of basepairs between two consecutive preliminary matches in the product for the region to be annotated as a gap.

+##### Compute pointers

-**Compute Pointer Annotations on Precursor and Product Sequences** - (checkbox; **DEFAULT**: checked) if checked, pointers will be computed; else they will not be computed.
+If checked, pointers will be computed; else they will not be computed.

+##### Min pointer length

+* positive integer
+* `v` in algorithm description

-**Minimum Base Pair Length for Pointer Annotation** - (positive integer; **DEFAULT**: 3; *v* in algorithmic description below) The minimum number of basepairs two consecutive product intervals of preliminary matches must overlap with for the overlapping region in the product sequence and the corresponding two regions in the precursor sequence to be annotated as a pointers.
+The minimum intersection size of two consecutive preliminary matches in the product for the overlapping region in the product sequence and the corresponding two regions in the precursor sequence to be annotated as pointers.

+---

+#### Additional annotation

+##### Min alignment bitscore

+* non-negative integer
+* `b'` in algorithm description

-**Minimum Bitscore for Additional Match Annotation** - (nonnegative integer; **DEFAULT**: 49; *b'* in algorithmic description below) The minimum bitscore a high-scoring pair provided by BLAST must have to be considered for additional match annotation.
+The minimum bitscore an alignment must have to be considered for additional annotation.

+##### Min alignment percent identity

+* real number between 0 and 100
+* `q'` in algorithm description

-**Minimum Percent Identity for Additional Match Annotation** - (decimal number between 0 and 100; **DEFAULT**: 80.00; *q'* in algorithmic description below) The minimum percent identity a high-scoring pair provided by BLAST must have to be considered for additional match annotation.
+The minimum percent identity an alignment must have to be considered for additional annotation.

+##### Min product interval coverage for matches

+* real number between 0 and 1
+* `r` in algorithm description

-**Minimum Coverage of Product Interval for Additional Match Annotation** - (decimal number between 0 and 1; **DEFAULT**: 0.8; *r* in algorithmic description below) The minimum proportion of the product interval of a preliminary match covered by the product interval of a high-scoring pair provided by BLAST to be considered for annotation as additional match inheriting the index of the overlapping preliminary match.
+The minimum coverage of the product interval of a preliminary match by the product interval of an (possibly merged) alignment to be considered for additional annotation as match which is treated like a repeat of the overlapping preliminary match.

+##### Min product interval coverage for fragments

+* real number between 0 and 1
+* `s` in algorithm description

-**Minimum Coverage of Product Interval for Fragment Annotation** - (decimal number between 0 and 1; **DEFAULT**: 0.2; *s* in algorithmic description below) The minimum proportion of the product interval of a preliminary match covered by the product interval of a high-scoring pair provided by BLAST to be considered for annotation as fragment inheriting the index of the overlapping preliminary match.
+The minimum coverage of the product interval of a preliminary match by the product interval of an (possibly merged) alignment to be considered for additional annotation as fragment of the overlapping preliminary match.

 ---